 An alternative CAN Bus protocol devised by MERG member Roger Edwards which overcomes what he sees as deficiencies in the CBUS protocol.

 An auto reverse module is used in DCC to prevent shorts in reversing loops and other situations where the polarity of two lines must be reversed for a train to run through.
 It works by reversing the polarity if a short is detected.
 If the short is eliminated then the new polarity is accepted and is kept.
-One auto reverse module can protect several track sections provided that only section break is being bridged by a loco at any one time.
+One auto reverse module can protect several track sections provided that only one section break is being bridged by a loco at any one time.

 American Wire Gauge is a set of standard sizes for wire diameter.
 It covers both solid and stranded wire.